Proposed Student Projects

 This page lists selected research topics in our group, primarily for the courses provided in the summer semester 2026 (e.g., Forschungsprojekt, Komplexpraktikum, Teamprojekt).

 Some of these topics may also be extended into Bachelor’s or Master’s theses.
-For formally advertised thesis topics and application details, please see /student_thesis/.
-In practice, if you are strongly interested in a topic — whether listed here or there — feel free to contact the corresponding supervisor directly.
+For further thesis topics, see /student_thesis/.
+In practice, if you are strongly interested in a topic — whether listed here or there — feel free to contact the corresponding supervisor directly (see email addresses below).

 Published: April 7, 2026